 Inflow and Infiltration Facts

-Inflow and infiltration (I/I) are terms that describe clear water that enters wastewater systems, consumes capacity, and increases demand at a wastewater treatment plant.
+Inflow and infiltration (I/I) are terms that describe clear water that enters wastewater systems, takes up limited space in wastewater pipes, and increases demand at wastewater treatment plants.
 Excessive flows can result in public and environmental health concerns if untreated sewage discharges to basements, rivers, lakes, or other public areas.

 Inflow and infiltration each have unique sources, methods of entry, and effects on the wastewater collection system.
 Both are costly to communities and utility ratepayers due to increased treatment and maintenance costs.

 Inflow is typically stormwater that increases peak flow in the wastewater system during and after rainfall events from point sources such as broken manhole covers, sewer cleanouts, sump pumps, foundation drains and rain leaders.

 Infiltration is typically groundwater that gradually enters the wastewater system through cracks and openings in sewer mains, service laterals, joints, and deteriorated manholes.
 Infiltration increases base flow in the wastewater system and removes water from the natural hydrologic cycle, which could otherwise recharge the regional aquifers.

 The Metropolitan Council has convened multiple community-based task forces since 2003, which resulted in the Ongoing I/I Mitigation Program.
 The program goals include: